FarsetLabs/farsetlabs.github.io/community/rules_and_policies.md

 ---
 title: Rules
 layout: default
-category : pages
-parent : "About"
-haschildren: True
+parent: "Community"
-toc : False
+toc: False
-weight: 4
+weight: 2
-tags : []
 ---

 # The Short Rules

 Any community needs a few rules to stay safe and fun, and we don't like making more than we have to.

 These can be summarised in two statements: